 Anna Wallace has been working with chimpanzees since 2007.
 She was a chimpanzee caregiver intern for four years at the Chimpanzee and Human Communication Institute on the campus of Central Washington University.
 She graduated in 2011 with two Bachelors degrees, one in Psychology and one in Primate Behavior and Ecology, with a minor in Political Science.
 Shortly after graduating, she completed an internship with the Oregon Zoo Primate Department and was then hired on at the Fauna Foundation in Quebec.
 She spent three years at the Canadian sanctuary as chimpanzee, monkey, and farm animal caregiver.
-At Chimpanzee Sanctuary Northwest Anna heads up the chimpanzee enrichment program (check out the enrichment database that she manages) and the outreach program for community tabling events and summer donor visits.
+At Chimpanzee Sanctuary Northwest Anna coordinates the volunteer and intern programs.